Hosemann reviews 2020, 21 sessions - The Vicksburg Post

 Hosemann said the Legislature will need to re-evaluate the state’s health care programs.

 “We have coverage for people who do not have the income,” he said.
 “It’s time for us to start looking at people who are working who can’t afford health care; that’s not fair.
-We need to find some kind of health care for them.
+We need to find some kind of health care for them.”

 Hosemann would not say if the healthcare plan might include Medicaid expansion, adding, “That is going to be part of the discussion and we need that.
 It’s time.
 Everything is on the table.”